 1. Use real-time target groups

 A real-time target group is a dynamic company list that updates automatically as companies’ characteristics and conditions change.
 This is possible thanks to modern sales intelligence and prospecting platforms and other technologies that collect myriads of information about companies from millions of open and public data sources every day.

-Using a dynamic B2B prospecting database, you can create real-time target lists with the same criteria as you’ve included in your Ideal Customer Profile(s) and see the company list change as new companies fit the profile and some fall out of the description.
+Using a dynamic B2B prospecting database, you can create real-time target lists with the same criteria as you’ve included in your ideal customer profile and see the company list change as new companies fit the profile and some fall out of the description.
+Real-time data helps you streamline your sales prospecting and become more relevant in your sales.

 A real-time target group is a dynamic company list that updates automatically as companies’ characteristics and conditions change.